mph-/lcapy/doc/tutorials.rst

    25000000000⋅  ╱   ────── + 1
                ╲╱    250000

 Note, Lcapy tries to approximate real numbers with rationals.
-A floating point representation can be found with the `evalf()` method:
+A floating-point representation can be found with the `evalf()` method:

    >>> Vns(f).evalf()
                                                      -0.5